Viant-Metabolomics/Galaxy-M/README.md

-###Step 3: Install MI Pack python package
+###Step 3: Install MI-Pack python package
-Download the MI Pack python package (there is a version installed on the GalaxyM VM already, the original package files are at /home/galaxym/Galaxy_MI_Pack/MI_Pack_Python_package/) and install as you would any standard Python package.
+Download the MI-Pack python package from https://github.com/Viant-Metabolomics/MI-Pack (there is a version installed on the GalaxyM VM already, the original package files are at /home/galaxym/Galaxy_MI_Pack/MI_Pack_Python_package/) and install as you would any standard Python package.
 That is to say:

 $> sudo python [path/to/package/]setup.py build
 $> sudo python [path/to/package/]setup.py install